Note

 /**

-* You can use the createRequestForRetry method to construct another request to retry the batch operation on failed rows.
+* You can use the createRequestForRetry method to construct another request to retry the operations on failed rows.
 In this example, only the retry request is constructed.

-* We recommend that you use the custom retry policy in Tablestore SDKs.
-You can use this policy to retry the batch operation on failed rows.
-After you configure the retry policy, you do not need to add retry code to call the operation.
+* We recommend that you use the custom retry policy in Tablestore SDKs as the retry method.
+This feature allows you to retry failed rows after batch operations are performed.
+After you specify the retry policy, you do not need to add retry code to call the operation.

 */